DanielJohnBenton/Sacred/README.md

 # Sacred

-[Sacred](https://esolangs.org/wiki/Sacred) is an esoteric programming language that uses only brackets and spaces.
+[Sacred](https://esolangs.org/wiki/Sacred) is a joke esoteric programming language that uses only brackets and spaces.

 For example, the below writes `Hello World!` to the screen: